**These posts often contain affiliate links. Please see our disclosure policy for details.**

 And if you need to readjust in the future, the cardboard is only glued right at the edge, so you should be able to peel it off easily, and readjust your embroidery.
 Then you could add new cardboard before hanging it up again.

 Step 9.
-Hang (or display) your embroidery art!
+Hang (or display) your state embroidery project!

-I hung mine up as part of my gallery wall with a simple nail.
+I hung my Minnesota embroidery project up as part of my gallery wall with a simple nail.
 The hoop is all ready to hang because of the top screw mechanism!

 (You can see how mine doesn’t lay exactly flat to the wall in the photos below.
-It doesn’t bother me in my day to day life, but if I had added cardboard to the back, it would lay flatter than it does right now.
-Depending on how particular you are about yours, you decide if this bugs you or not.)
+It doesn’t bother me in my day to day life, but if I had added cardboard to the back, it would lay flatter.)

 You can also put your embroidery hoop on a shelf or bookcase for display.
 It’s a versatile art piece!